 Alessandro Pio is Senior Scientific Advisor at ISPI.
 Previously, he worked as Resident General Director of the Asian Development Bank's (ADB) North American Representative Office (NARO) in Washington DC.
 Pio joined ADB in 1993 and became programs economist for Viet Nam, where he was posted from 2000 to 2004, and Country Director in Sri Lanka, where he helped coordinate the aid agencies post-tsunami reconstruction response.
 Before joining ADB, he was a professor at Bocconi University where he taught macroeconomics and development economics.

-Anna Pellegatta works as Assistant Director at the Atlantic Council’s Digital Forensic Research Lab.
-During her first year at DFRLab, she conducted research on disinformation and election monitoring in Italy and Europe.
-Since 2019, she transferred to DFRLab’s headquarter in Washington DC, where she supports global operations within the executive team.
+Anna Pellegatta works as Associate Director at the Atlantic Council’s Digital Forensic Research Lab (DFRLab) based in Brussels, Belgium.
+During her time at the Council, she conducted research on disinformation in Italy and Europe, leading DFRLab’s Election Watch project in Italy in 2018 and publishing analysis on foreign propaganda and disinformation narratives in the country during the COVID-19 crisis.
+Initially contributing from Berlin, she transferred to DFRLab’s headquarter in Washington DC in late 2018, from where she supported global operations within the executive team.

 Prior to joining Chatham House, Matthew worked as an assistant manager at Deloitte UK, advising on structural reform of the banking sector and implementation of new prudential regulations stemming from the 2008 financial crisis.
 Before London, he previously served in several political and public sector positions in Washington D.C.
 Matthew holds a Masters in Public Administration from the London School of Economics, and a Bachelor’s Degree in Economics and Public Policy studies from the University of Chicago.